 Days of Religious Significance

-Indigenous Philosophy and ceremony refer to the spiritual beliefs and practices that Indigenous peoples identify as being ‘traditional’ or ‘customary’ among Indigenous peoples.
+Indigenous philosophy and ceremony refer to the beliefs and practices that Indigenous peoples identify as being ‘traditional’ or ‘customary’ among Indigenous peoples.

 Indigenous traditions and ceremonies differ amongst Indigenous peoples.
 For example, Anishinaabe traditions and ceremonies will vary from Indigenous people who identify as Haudenosaunee.
 Ceremonies often follow a seasonal cycle.